dylanschlichting/shelfstrat_nummix/README.md

 Key points of the unforced and wind-forced configurations are documented for reference:
 > - Standard output frequency: 1 hour
 > - 500 m isotropic lateral grid resolution
-> - 97 x 97 km in the along- and across-shore directions
+> - 97 x 97 km in the along- and across-shore directions for all cases except tracer advection ensembles
 > > - 192 x 192 x 30 grid points
 > > - ```Vtransform=2,Vstretching=4```, ```\theta_s = 5.0, \theta_b = 0.4```
 > > - Tested ```\theta_s = 3.0, \theta_b = 1``` and ```\theta_s = 2.5, \theta_b = 2.5``` for vertical resolution experiments
 > > - Changed number of vertical layers to 60 and 120 for vertical resolution experiments
 > - Online timestep ```dt= 30 s```
 > - MPDATA for momentum and tracer advection
-> > - HSIMT and U3HC4 tested for tracer advection experiments (in progress)
+> > - HSIMT and U3HC4 used in tracer advection experiments
 > - No explicit lateral mixing (viscosity or diffusivity coefficients) applied
 > - Calculates online physical and numerical mixing with average files.
 > > - Physical mixing is the destruction of salinity variance $\chi^s = 2 \mathbf{\kappa} \left(\nabla s \right)^2$ (Osborn & Cox, 1972)